smir3/17.-Credit-Risk-Analysis/README.md

-# Credit-Risk-Analysis
+# Machine Learning Models - Credit-Risk-Analysis

 ## Background, Purpose and Task

 Background and Purpose:

 LendingClub is a peer-to-peer lending services company.
 LendingClub management is seeking to improve the reliability and efficiency of their loan experience.
-Jill-the lead Data Scientist-would like to use machine learning to predict credit risk.
-Using a good machine learning model to predict credit risk will lead to a more accurate identification of good candidates for loans, which will in turn lead to low default rates.
+Using a good machine learning model to predict credit risk will lead to more accurate identification of good candidates for loans, which will in turn lead to low default rates.

 Task:

-I have been tasked with assisting Jill in implementing this plan.
 Using the credit card dataset from LendingClub, I will test 6 different machine learning models.
 First, I will oversample the data using the RandomOverSampler and SMOTE models, and then undersample the data using the the ClusterCentroids model.
 Next, I will use the SMOTEENN model to implement a combinatorial approach of over and undersampling.
 I will then compare the BalancedRandomForestClassifier machine learning model with the EasyEnsembleClassifier to predict credit risk.

 Once these analyses are complete, I will evaluate the performance of these models to conclude whether its advisable to use them for predicting credit risk.